 Mega Man 11’s story focuses on the roots of the Mega Man series.
-Dr. Light and Dr. Wily are in Robot University working on their respective projects.
-Dr. Wily wants to continue researching the Double Gear system but Dr. Light feels that the technology is too unstable and dangerous.
-The board agrees and favors Dr. Lights research on robotics, shunning Dr. Wily.
+Dr. Light and Dr. Wily are working on their respective projects in Robot University.
+Dr. Wily wants to continue researching the Double Gear system, but Dr. Light feels that the technology is too unstable and dangerous.
+The board agrees and favors Dr. Light’s research on robotics, shunning Dr. Wily.
 In the present, Dr. Wily is scheming on his next plot when he suddenly remembers the Double Gear system.
-He steals Dr. Light’s robots and installs the now completed Double Gear system into them and it’s up to everyone’s favorite Blue Bomber to put an end to Dr. Wily’s plans once and for all!
+He steals Dr. Light’s robots and installs the now completed Double Gear system into them, and it’s up to everyone’s favorite Blue Bomber to end Dr. Wily’s plans once and for all!

 Meet the Robot Masters

 With the opening story out of the way, you’re dropped right into familiar territory.
 You’re presented with the robot master select screen, where we are introduced to our eight robot masters for the series: Block Man, Acid Man, Blast Man, Bounce Man, Tundra Man, Impact Man, Torch Man, and Fuse Man.
 Just like in regular Mega Man fashion, you play a game of rock-paper-scissors by going to each stage, beating the robot master, taking their powers, and testing them out on other robots to find out which one is weak to that weapon.